Things on this page are fragmentary and immature notes/thoughts of the author. Please read with your own judgement!

 uv run /path/to/uv_init_pyscript

-(preferred as it's easy to pass options to control the python executable) into the Python script, so that you can invoke the script as an executable directly.
+into the Python script, so that you can invoke the script as an executable directly.
+Notice that there's currently no way to pass the Python interpreter options if you wantuv

 Manage Projects